petersunmk/PredictHeartDisease/README.md

 ## 3. Evaluation

-  > Try to reach 95% or highest accuracy at predicting whether or not a patient has heart disease
+  > Try to reach highest accuracy at predicting whether or not a patient has heart disease

 ## 4. Features